vplauzon/track-db/documentation/overview.md

 # Overview

-Ipdb targets small, in-process databases that change frequently.
+TrackDb targets small, in-process databases that change frequently.
 Typical size is a few MBs — small enough to fit on disk, but large enough to create memory pressure if kept entirely in RAM.

 A good example for a use case is workflow states:  this can be arbitrarily large but not huge and also have its records being updated all the time.